Staggered Scheme for the Compressible Fluctuating Hydrodynamics of Multispecies Fluid Mixtures: Mathematical Theory

 \section{Mathematical Theory}

-In this section we summarize the hydrodynamic equations that describe the FHD of multispecies, non-reacting fluid mixtures, and refer the reader to Balakrishnan et al.~\cite{Bala1} for a detailed treatment \footnote{Typographical errors in ref.~\cite{Bala1} are listed in the Supplementary Material along with their corrections.}.
+In this section we summarize the hydrodynamic equations that describe the FHD of multispecies, non-reacting fluid mixtures, and refer the reader to Balakrishnan et al.~\cite{Bala1} for a detailed treatment~\footnote{See Supplemental Material for: (a) typographical errors in ref.~\cite{Bala1} along with the corrections; (b) choices of numerical discretization of face-based advective fluxes of momentum.
+Comparisons of the equilibrium structure factors of gas mixtures corresponding to results in Sec.~\ref{sec:resultsA} and spatial correlations of hydrodynamic fluctuations in a binary gas mixture under thermal gradient corresponding to results in Sec.~\ref{sec:resultsC} are also provided for the various choices of face-based advective fluxes; (c) the discrete representation of the viscous stress tensor in the staggered-grid scheme; (d) comparisons of the mean profiles of hydrodynamic quantities and the correlations of hydrodynamic fluctuations between simulations that include and do not include Soret and Dufour effects.}.
 We use a standard Fickian treatment based on the Maxwell-Stefan equations to formulate multispecies diffusion including cross-transport phenomena such as the Dufour and Soret effects; see, for example, Giovangigli~\cite{Giov1} .
 Although our formulation is general, we will study the specific case of ideal gas mixtures, whose transport coefficients are modeled based on the prescription by Giovangigli~\cite{Giov1}.